About the algebraic closure of the field of power series in several variables in characteristic zero: Introduction

-where the first union runs over all finite field extensions $\k\lgw \k'$.\\ \\ It is tempting to find such a similar result for the algebraic closure of the field of power series in $n$ variables, $\k((x_1,...,x_n))$, for $n\geq 2$.
-But it appears easily that the algebraic closure of this field admits a really more complicated description and considering only power series depending on $x_1^{\frac{1}{k}}$,..., $x_n^{\frac{1}{k}}$ is not sufficient.
-For instance it is easy to see that a root square of $x_1+x_2$ can not be expressed as such a power series.\\ Nevertheless there exist positive results in some specific cases, the more famous one being the Abhyankar-Jung theorem: \begin{theo}[Abhyankar-Jung Theorem] If $\k$ is an algebraically closed field of characteristic zero, then any polynomial with coefficients in $\k\lb x_1,...,x_n\rb$, whose discriminant has the form $ux_1^{\a_1}...x_n^{\a_n}$ where $u\in\k\lb x_1,...,x_n\rb$ is a unit and $\a_1$,..., $\a_n\in\Z_{\geq 0}$, has its roots in $\k\lb x_1^{\frac{1}{k}},...,x_n^{\frac{1}{k}}\rb$ for some positive integer $k$. \end{theo} Such a polynomial is called a quasi-ordinary polynomial and this theorem asserts that the roots of quasi-ordinary polynomials are Puiseux power series in several variables.
-This result has first being proven by Jung in the complex analytic case, then by Abhyankar in the general case (\cite{J}, \cite{Ab}).\\ The understanding of the algebraic closure of $\k((x_1,...,x_n))$ is motivated by the fact that it would provide an uniformization of any germ of algebroid hypersurface defined over $\k$.
-In the general case, a naive approach involves the use of Newton-Puiseux theorem $n$ times (i.e. the formula (\ref{NP}) for the algebraic closure of $\k((t))$).
-For example in the case $n=2$, this means that the algebraic closure of $\k((x_1,x_2))$ is included in
+But let us present in more details the situation, the problems and the results given in this paper.
+It is tempting to find such a similar expression to \eqref{NP} for the algebraic closure of the field of power series in $n$ variables, $\k\(x_1, \ldots ,x_n\)$, for $n\geq 2$.
+But it appears easily that the algebraic closure of this field admits a really more complicated description and considering only power series depending on $x_1^{\frac{1}{k}}$, \ldots , $x_n^{\frac{1}{k}}$ is not sufficient.
+For instance it is easy to see that a square root of $x_1+x_2$ can not be expressed as such a power series.\\ Nevertheless there exist positive results in some specific cases, the most famous one being the Abhyankar-Jung theorem: \begin{theo}[Abhyankar-Jung Theorem] If $\k$ is an algebraically closed field of characteristic zero, then any polynomial with coefficients in $\k\lb x_1, \ldots ,x_n\rb$, whose discriminant has the form $ux_1^{\a_1} \ldots x_n^{\a_n}$ where $u\in\k\lb x_1, \ldots ,x_n\rb$ is a unit and $\a_1$, \ldots , $\a_n\in\Z_{\geq 0}$, has its roots in $\k\lb x_1^{\frac{1}{k}}, \ldots ,x_n^{\frac{1}{k}}\rb$ for some positive integer $k$. \end{theo} Such a polynomial is called a quasi-ordinary polynomial and this theorem asserts that the roots of quasi-ordinary polynomials are Puiseux power series in several variables.
+It provides not only a description of the roots of a quasi-ordinary polynomial but also a description of its Galois group.
+This result has first being proven by Jung in the complex analytic case, then by Abhyankar in the general case (\cite{J}, \cite{Ab}).\\ In the general case, a naive approach involves the use of Newton-Puiseux theorem $n$ times (i.e. the formula (\ref{NP}) for the algebraic closure of $\k\(t\)$).
+For example in the case where $n=2$ and $\k$ is an algebraically closed field of characteristic zero, this means that the algebraic closure of $\k\(x_1,x_2\)$ is included in